ChriZa1410/data_eng_backend/README.md

 # External Interfaces

 - Grafana: `localhost:3000`
-  Initial login: user = admin, password = admin (credentials are already preset and do not need to be changed) Select one of the following dashboards for visualization:
+  Initial login: user = admin, password = admin (credentials are already preset and do not need to be changed)

-  - Smartwatch Heartrate - Dashboard
+  Smartwatch Heartrate - Dashboard
     - the number of smartwatch sensors monitored by the backend infrastructure
     - max. heart rate value over all sensors
     - min. heart rate value over all sensors